aldefouw/redcap_cypress_docker/README.md

 1. Clone this repo to your machine.

-2. Run `./download_repos.sh` to download the responsitories.
+2. Run `./download_repos.sh` to download the repositories.
 This script also configures base settings for Cypress.

+3. Run `./download_full_redcap.sh` to download the REDCap Source.
+This script only works with a valid username and password.

-3. Start your REDCap Docker containers.
+4. Start your REDCap Docker containers.

 `cd redcap_docker`